-The Group has two (2015: nil) joint ventures that are material and a number of joint ventures that are individually immaterial to the Group.
+The Group has one (2016: two) joint ventures that is material and a number of joint ventures that are individually immaterial to the Group.
 All joint ventures are equity accounted.
-The following are the Group's material joint ventures:
+The following is the Group's material joint venture:

-Grenzone Pte Ltd (Grenzone) Rising Sun Energy Pvt.
-Ltd. (RSE) Nature of relationship with the Group Design, supply and installation of solar generated equipment and devices Development of 140 megawatt solar photovoltaic power plant in Rajasthan, India Country of incorporation Singapore India Ownership interest 50% (2015: nil) 43% (2015: 43%)
+Rising Sun Energy Pvt.
+Ltd. (RSE)

+Nature of relationship with the Group Development of 140 megawatt solar photovoltaic power plant in Rajasthan, India

+Country of incorporation India

+Ownership interest 61% (2016: 43%)

-The above joint arrangements in which the Group has joint control, are unlisted entities.
+The above joint arrangement in which the Group has joint control, is a unlisted entity.